maryamkameli/Tweet-and-detect-if-it-is-dark/README.md

 # Tweet-and-detect-if-it-is-dark

-will send a tweet from a desired twitter account whenever the button is pressed. you need to add your own authentication for the twitter account.
+This program will send a tweet from a desired twitter account whenever the button is pressed. and also tweet if it was dark or not and also giving the exact time! you need to add your own authentication for the twitter account.